 Performance Tuning – Throughput, Latency, Durability, and Availability

-Tuning Apache Kafka for optimal throughput and latency require tuning of Kafka producers and Kafka consumers.
+Tuning Apache Kafka for optimal throughput and latency requires tuning of Kafka producers and Kafka consumers.
 Producers can be tuned for number of bytes of data to collect before sending it to the broker and consumers can be configured to efficiently consume the data by configuring replication factor and a ratio of number of consumers for a topic to number of partitions.

 Human Costs and Machine Costs